Hardwood Species & Specifications

 - Quartersawn cherry is used in flooring, cabinetry, millwork or craftsman furniture where fine figured hardwood is desired.

 - Supply in Select and Better is usually limited, yet good quantities generally exist in #1 Com and #2 Com, as well as 6–7 ft.
 The 6–7 ft Select and Better quartersawn lumber is perfect for shorter, clear cuttings.
 Quartersawn cherry is distinguished by its straight grain appearance.
 Lengths are typically between 4 ft. and 12 ft., (depending on grade).
-Widths are between 4 in. and 6 in. on average.

 The following are basic guidelines to follow when specifying quartersawn hard maple: